 The service already used industry-standard encryption and a choice of various other protocols (including IKEv2, OpenVPN and L2TP/IPsec) to keep your data safe.
 But its very own open-sourced Lightway protocol is now fully available on all apps and has increased speed and reliability even further.

 Away from the numbers and specifications, it’s in our real-life testing where ExpressVPN really shines.
 We love just how easy to use this service is.
 That might seem obvious, but not every VPN provider out there has worked out how to make its tools intuitive, regardless of what device you're using it on.
-From desktop and mobile, to TV streamers and browser extensions, ExpressVPN is a doddle to set up and operate for both pros and inexperienced users.
+From desktop and mobile, to TV streamers and browser extensions, ExpressVPN is a really easy to set up and operate for both pros and inexperienced users.

 For many people looking for a VPN, it all comes down to how good a service is at unblocking banned websites/services and getting around TV streaming hurdles.
 So we check to see whether they can unblock geo-restrictions that stop you watching services like Netflix, Hulu, Amazon Prime Video, BBC iPlayer and Disney+ from abroad.
 ExpressVPN unlocks them all admirably, and has really risen to the challenge laid down by Netflix in its ongoing mission to stop VPN use altogether.